tomsaleeba/dotfiles/emacs.d/README.md

 - "recently opened files" so I can close a split, then re-open it from a list of files.
 Like I do with `C-b` in vim.
 - picking up an extra line at the bottom for
     - visual line, then toggle comment
     - :co-1
-- add "open in split" actions to recent file list (`C-x f`)
 - persist search highlight, https://github.com/juanjux/evil-search-highlight-persist
 - get neotree to have once instance per frame
 - prettier https://github.com/prettier/prettier-emacs